 Since 2005: Andros Trophy - Olivier Panis has been racing in Andros Trophy in Elite Pro and in 2019, he won the final at the Stade de France associated with his son Aurélien.

-Over the years, it has received the trust of several Formula 1 teams as part of their development programs for young drivers (Red Bull Racing, Renault, Ferrari or Force India) but also management groups such as Infinity Sports Management and SMP Racing.
+Over the years, they received the trust of several Formula 1 teams for their young driver development programs (Red Bull Racing, Renault, Ferrari and Force India) as well as management groups such as Infinity Sports Management and SMP Racing.

-Since his commitment in endurance, Tech1 Racing is in charge of engineering, logistics and the technical design office.
-By associating itself with Panis-Barthez Compétition, it is a technical partner at the cutting edge of innovation and performance which, in its on-going development dynamic, has found a natural ally to expand its know-how in the world of endurance.
+Since its involvement in endurance racing, Tech1 has been in charge of engineering management, logistics and technical design office.
+By joining force with Olivier Panis, they became a technical partner at the top of both innovation and performance.
+In its perpetual development dynamic, the Abadie’s has found a natural ally to extend their reputation in the world of endurance racing.

-In addition to the ELMS and the 24 Hours of Le Mans, in 2018 they participate in the Asian Le Mans Series with a Ligier JS P2 entrusted to Matthieu Lahaye, Jean-Baptiste Lahaye and François Hériau.
+In parallel to the ELMS and the 24h of Le Mans, they were also involved in the Asian Le Mans Series in 2018 with a Ligier JS P2 entrusted to Matthieu Lahaye, Jean-Baptiste Lahaye and François Heriau.

-In 2019 , the two entities start a new challenge by participating in the Blancpain GT Series Endurance CuP and Blancpain GT World Challenge Europe with a Lexus RC F GT3.
+In 2019, the two entities joined the Blancpain GT Series Endurance Cup and Blancpain GT World Challenge Europe Championships in Lexus RC F GT3s.

 JOFFREY GUILLEMAT & MALLORY MOUROT